Article

 We might conceive of this problem by analogy with the general composition problem.27 Pace composition as identity theory, I am not merely my parts.
 I am one thing whereas my parts are many.
 But I am the result of applying some operation to my parts: I am the fusion of my parts.
 The operation of fusion takes some things—my parts—and delivers one thing, me.
 The general composition problem is essentially that of providing an illuminating account of fusion.
 Hence the problem of the unity of the proposition, as I am conceiving of it, stands to application as the general composition problem stands to fusion.

 We can be a bit more precise about the analogy.
-Peter van Inwagen calls the general composition question the question “What is it for some xx to compose y?”
+Peter van Inwagen calls the general composition question the question “What is it for some xx to compose ?”
 The general composition problem is then simply the problem of coming up with an answer to the general composition question.
-Call the general application question the question “What is it for p to be the application of f to x?”
+Call the general application question the question “What is it for to be the application of to ?”
 The general application problem is then the problem of coming up with an answer to the general application question.
 The theory I proposed is that application is primitive and so no answer to this question can be given that invokes more basic notions.
 But just like we can answer the question “What is it to be a set?” by providing some postulates on being a set, so too we can answer the general application question, I would argue, by providing postulates on application.

 Oftentimes when the problem of the unity is posed, it is posed as if it were the problem of finding an answer to the special application question.29 For instance Hanks says in describing the problem: